SPARC-X/M-SPARC/tests/README.md

  * `VHQ`: run with high accuracy.
  * `update_reference`: update the reference files.
  * `clean_temp`: deletes the files in the temp folder generated during the test
+ * `run_local`: run on the local machine where matlab is installed and is in the PATH environment variable

 ### (4) Add new test system: